Ji-JiaXin/Project-Weather-electricity-prices/README.md

 <pre>
 cd file_path
 </pre>
 Press enter to execute.
-To clone the repository simply use the following command and execute.
+To clone the repository use the following command and execute.
 <pre>
 git clone https://github.com/Ji-JiaXin/Project-Weather-electricity-prices.git
 </pre>